emdete/Qubes-blogs/emdete/README.md

 ```

 The Qubes Manage nicely shows where
-the disk images for the VMs ended up so i created a debian AppVM, removed the
+the disk images for the VMs ended up so i created a Debian AppVM, removed the
 private raw image of it and symlinked the partition.

 I added the part to boot Qubes from the original Qubes installtion into
-the grub config of my bare metal installation to have a double boot.
+the grub config of my pure Debian installation to have a double boot.

 Template usage
 --------------